 The steam pores can get blocked by different deposits and starches leaving you with ineffective sole plate which will no longer smoothly glide on the cloth and will create wrinkles instead of eliminating it.
 That is why it is very important to always keep your steam iron as clean as possible.

-- First you will need to clean up any deposits that has built-up on the steam iron.
+- First, you will need to clean up any deposits that has built-up on the steam iron.
 To get rid of the white colored deposits from the holes you need to clean up the underside.
-The cleaning process require salt, vinegar, a useless towel, a cookie stand, old newspaper and old tooth brush along with some wax paper.
+The cleaning process requires salt, vinegar, a useless towel, a cookie stand, old newspaper and old tooth brush along with some wax paper.

 - Put the towel on a spot that is heat-proof and place the rack over it.
 Use white wine vinegar to fill the water tank and position the steam iron over the rack just as you would normally use your iron.
 Set a high steam temperature and allow the vinegar to evaporate from the steam iron.
 Load the water tank with tap water and let the water evaporate just as you did with the vinegar.
 Thus, you will eliminate all traces of vinegar and deposits from the iron.